GGomez99/Optical-Flow-Motion-Estimation-Project/README.md

 In this repository, we used the Horn and Schunk, Farneback, Lucas-Kanade and Raft models in order to compute the optical flow of an image sequence and then propagate a mask to perform object detection.
 You can find these three models in the `models` folder.

-We have the following files:
-- `flow.py` that computes the optical flows for a given image sequence.
-- `segment.py` that performs the mask propagation with the direct and sequential method.
-- `main processing.ipynb` which is the main files and perform all the computation.
-- Finally, `results scoring.py` to compute the results for the sequences.

 ## Folder structure
-Put every images (including original images, and first mask) inside `data/sequences-train`.
+Put every images (including original images, and masks) inside `data/sequences-train`. <br />
-If you want to compute the metrics, all the masks are required, not only the first one.
+Only the first mask is required to perform the mask integration, however, all the masks should be included when computing the metrics.

-## How to use
+## Flow computation
-Using the `flow.py`, one can compute the mask propagation for any sequence of images.
+Using the `flow.py`, one can compute optical flow for any sequence of images.

 ```
 python flow.py ./data <sequence name> <method name>